-Is there to be any payment between the parties for the Transfer of Equity?
-If so, please state the amount and who is to receive what figure
+Is there to be any consideration monies passing between the parties for the Transfer of Equity?
+Where this is the case, please state the amount and who is to receive what figure

-Caveats to be read in supporting the above Pepper Money (UK) transfer of equity information :
+Caveats to be read in supplemental the above Pepper Money (UK) transfer of equity Questions and Answers :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Pepper Money (UK) conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such conditions are not complied with you may be in violation of the lease.
+If your property is leasehold, the lease may require that you obtain the consent of the landlord.
+If such terms are not adhered to you may be in breach of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your conveyancing solicitor should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.